Ohio EBT Customer Service: How to Get Help & Common Issues

 Common EBT-Related Issues and How to Resolve Them

-While EBT provides significant support, recipients can sometimes face issues that interrupt access to their benefits.
-Common problems range from a lost card to a declined transaction at the checkout counter.
-Below are solutions for some of the most frequent challenges Ohio Direction Card users encounter.
+While the Ohio Direction Card is a reliable tool for accessing benefits, recipients can sometimes face issues that interrupt access.
+Common problems range from a lost card to a forgotten PIN or a transaction that simply won’t go through.
+Below are step-by-step solutions for some of the most frequent challenges.

 Lost, Stolen, or Damaged Card

-While you wait for the new card, you can review recent transactions for any potential fraud.
+• While you wait, you can review recent transactions for any unauthorized activity through the ConnectEBT app.

-Confirm the change and test the new PIN with a balance inquiry to make sure it works.
+• Confirm the change and test the new PIN by making a balance inquiry.

 Card Declined at Checkout

-First, check your EBT balance.
-You can use a free app like Benny to track your SNAP and cash balance or check your last store receipt.
+• First, verify your current balance.
+You can use a free app like Benny to track your SNAP and EBT Cash balance or check your last store receipt.

-Carefully re-enter your PIN.
-Too many incorrect attempts will lock your card for 24 hours.
+• Carefully re-enter your PIN.
+Entering the wrong PIN multiple times can lock your card for 24 hours.

 Suspicious or Unauthorized Transactions

 If you notice transactions you don't recognize, it’s important to report them immediately to prevent further loss of benefits.
-Regularly monitoring your account activity is the best way to catch fraud early.
-Take these steps if you suspect unauthorized charges.
+Keeping a close eye on your transaction history is the best way to catch fraud early.

-Request a new card and PIN to secure your account from additional fraudulent activity.
+• Request a new card and PIN to secure your account.

 Manage Your EBT Benefits and Get Cashback with Benny

-Benny is a free app for managing your EBT benefits.
-It lets you check your real-time SNAP and cash balance and earn cash back at stores like Target, Walmart, and Kroger.
-To begin, connect your EBT card to the app.
-Once you shop, just scan your receipt with Benny to get money back on eligible items.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at popular stores like Target, Walmart, Kroger, and others.
+To get started, link your EBT card to the app.
+After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 SHARE

-Getting answers about your Ohio EBT benefits doesn't need to be a headache.
-Whether you're an existing recipient needing to replace a lost card or reset your PIN, or you're just starting and have questions about the application, this guide provides straightforward instructions for contacting Ohio EBT customer service and resolving common problems efficiently.
+Handling your EBT benefits doesn't have to be a complicated process.
+Whether you're a current recipient needing to replace a lost card, reset your PIN, or report a suspicious transaction, or you're new to the program with questions about applying, this guide provides clear instructions for contacting EBT customer service in Ohio and resolving problems quickly.

 How to Contact EBT Customer Service in Ohio

-Mail: To contact the EBT Operations office, you can send documents to the Ohio Department of Job and Family Services, Office of Family Assistance, P.O.
+• Mail: For matters requiring official documentation, the designated address for customer service for EBT in Ohio is: Ohio Department of Job and Family Services, Office of Family Assistance (EBT Operations), P.O.
 Box 183204, Columbus, OH 43218-3204.

 Multi-Lingual Support